halfbaked/grails-stylus-resources/README.md

 [Stylus](https://github.com/LearnBoost/stylus) is yet another stylesheet language.
 There are quite a few these days!
 Stylus is written by the prolific [TJ Holowaychuk](https://github.com/visionmedia).

-It uses Mozilla's [Rhino engine](https://github.com/mozilla/rhino) to execute a slightly modified version of the [browser compatible version](http://learnboost.github.com/stylus/try.html) of the Stylus compiler.
+This plugin uses Mozilla's [Rhino engine](https://github.com/mozilla/rhino) to execute a slightly modified version of the [browser compatible version](http://learnboost.github.com/stylus/try.html) of the Stylus compiler.

 ## Usage